 In order to learn how to play Spanish 21 and win, you must know the unique features of this game that distinguishes itself from classic blackjack.
 Here are all the differences between Spanish 21 and blackjack:

-- The decks used in Spanish 21 have no “10s”.
+- How many decks do casinos use in blackjack, and specifically for Spanish 21 games?
+The decks used in Spanish 21 have no “10s”.
 In other words, all 10s are removed from the deck, no matter which sign they belong to.
 Each deck is only 48 cards.
 This actually increases the house edge, but the bonus payouts bring the favor back to the player.

 - A player 21 is always better than the dealer 21.
 There is no “tie”: Player’s 21 always wins.